Simulation Based Characterization of Deconvolution-Based PMT Waveform Reconstruction Under Large Charge Dynamic Range and Varying Scintillation Time Profiles: Performance of deconvolution reconstruction method under large dynamic range of charge and different scintillation time profiles

 A point-like event refers to a scenario in which the particle deposits its energy within a small localized region in the liquid scintillator.
 In such events, the spatial dispersion of the energy deposition itself can be treated as a second-order effect and thus neglected; in other words, the event can be approximately regarded as an ideal point source.
 Consequently, for point-like events, the distribution of photon arrival times at each PMT can be considered as the intrinsic scintillation time profile of the liquid scintillator (Fig.~\ref{fig:pdf_selected}), further modified by an overall time shift arising from the variation in photon time-of-flight (TOF), as well as additional temporal dispersion ($\sigma$) introduced by the detection process—dominated primarily by the PMT transit time spread (TTS).
 This relationship can be described by the following expression:

 Using the first scintillation time profile listed in Table~\ref{table:time properties} (solvent: PXE, doped with 6 g/L PPO, excited by $\gamma$) as input, PMT waveform samples for point-like events were uniformly generated with charges distributed in the range of 0–200 PEs, following the simulation method described in Section~\ref{sec:simulation}.
 A total of 400,000 waveforms were produced and subsequently reconstructed using the deconvolution algorithm.
 The results are presented in Fig.~\ref{fig:compare_FFT_STFT_ovs_comp}.
-It can be observed that, under three different signal undershoot configurations, the deconvolution method achieves accurate reconstruction across the full dynamic range of 0–200 PEs, with residual non-linearity in the reconstructed charge below 1\%.
+It can be observed that, under three different signal undershoot configurations, the deconvolution method achieves accurate reconstruction across the full dynamic range of 0–200 PEs, with residual non-linearity in the reconstructed charge below 1\% under the simulation conditions considered in this study.
 This dynamic range adequately covers the detection requirements for most physical targets in low- to medium-energy neutrino experiments.
+Additionally, it can be observed that when the undershoot is small, the dispersion of the reconstruction results is smaller.

 Furthermore, using the eight scintillation time profiles listed in Table~\ref{table:time properties} as inputs, we generated eight independent waveform datasets, each consisting of 400,000 waveforms covering a charge dynamic range of 0–200 PEs.
 For all waveforms, the undershoot of the SPE template is configured to be 13\% of the main peak amplitude.
-The reconstruction results (Fig.~\ref{fig:compare_FFT_STFT_pdf_comp}) demonstrate that the deconvolution algorithm exhibits stable performance across varying scintillation time profiles and a large charge dynamic range, confirming its adaptability in the aforementioned application scenarios.
+The reconstruction results (Fig.~\ref{fig:compare_FFT_STFT_pdf_comp}) demonstrate that the deconvolution algorithm exhibits stable performance across varying scintillation time profiles and a large charge dynamic range under the conditions of this simulation, confirming its adaptability in the aforementioned application scenarios.